erandiganepola/wso2-cloud-flutter-demo/README.md

 # Get Started with Flutter Authentication

-Read [Get Started with Flutter Authentication](https://auth0.com/blog/get-started-with-flutter-authentication/) to learn how to build the application hosted in this repository.

 [Flutter](https://flutter.dev/) is Google's cross-platform UI toolkit created to help developers build expressive and beautiful mobile applications.
-In the article, you will learn how to build and secure a Flutter application with Auth0 using the open-source [AppAuth](https://appauth.io/) library with the [`flutter_appauth`](https://pub.dev/packages/flutter_appauth) wrapper plugin.
+In the article, you will learn how to build and secure a Flutter application with WSO2 API Cloud.
+This app demonstrates how a consumer can write a mobile app to consume WSO2 API Cloud APIs.
+Mainly about how to get a token, invoke an API, login, logout of application etc.

 ## What You'll Build